Tuplanolla/guitar-parts/README.md

 than any commercially available offerings.
 We did not intend the workflow to be as wonky as the guitar, but it turned out to be like that anyway.
+We should also note that "we" mostly refers to Sampsa Kiiskinen, the sole author of this project, although various members of Hacklab Jyväskylä were also quite helpful along the way.

 ## Measurements